+GENERAL INFORMATION

+Unit Code: Location (County):

+Unit Name: Date of test:

+Generator's QSE: Resource Entity:

+TEST DETAILS

+Instructions:

-GENERAL INFORMATION Unit Code: Location (County): Unit Name: nit Name: Date of test: Generator's QSE: Resource Entity: TEST DETAILS Instructions: capability.
-Leading reactive test operating real output (MW) that the Corrected Unit Reactive Lirthe generator reactive capability Guides, marking the measured in 90% of the established CURL of to reach the value described abordapability or CURL capability in 1) to require the Resource Entity Resource Entity to produce a Country to produce a C is should be performed with the unit at or above 95% of the current dependable MW its may be performed during light Load conditions of the ERCOT System or at a normal cleading reactive capability can be measured and tested within the limits established by mit (CURL) curve.
+capability.
+Leading reactive test operating real output (MW) that the Corrected Unit Reactive Lim the generator reactive capability Guides, marking the measured m 90% of the established CURL or to reach the value described abor capability or CURL capability pc 1) to require the Resource Entity Resource Entity to produce a CU the Automatic Voltage Regulator Coordinated Test, as described in should be performed with the unit at or above 95% of the current dependable MW is may be performed during light Load conditions of the ERCOT System or at a normal leading reactive capability can be measured and tested within the limits established by it (CURL) curve.
 This form is to be submitted by the QSE to ERCOT with a copy of design curve or the CURL curve as described in Section 3.1.4.3 of these Operating maximum output capability.
 This measured capability must be equal to or greater than in the submitted generator reactive capability design curve or the CURL curve.
-Inability ove must be noted with an explanation of the limiting factor, which prevented design performance.
-The inability to reach the measurement criteria may be cause for ERCOT by to retest the generator's performance for a lagging test only or 2) to require the URL curve that reflects current operating limits.
-The Resource Entity shall verify that for is in service.
+Inability we must be noted with an explanation of the limiting factor, which prevented design erformance.
+The inability to reach the measurement criteria may be cause for ERCOT to retest the generator's performance for a lagging test only or 2) to require the URL curve that reflects current operating limits.
+The Resource Entity shall verify that it is in service.
 The minimum acceptable test duration is 15 minutes.
-During a sin Section 3.1.4.3 of these Operating Guides, the normally specified switchyard voltage and voltage control devices/units in so far as possible.
-Show leading reactive value as a stall tests IVE LIMIT (CURL) CURVE: (1) Maximum Lagging Reactive at MW(Gross) (1) current Gross Dependable MW OutputMVAR(Gross) at Maximum Lagging Reactive at MW(Gross) (1) current Gross Low Sustained Limit MW OutputMVAR(Gross) at Maximum Leading Reactive at current Gross Dependable MW Output MVAR(Gross) at MW (Gross) (1) Maximum Leading Reactive at MW(Gross) (1) current Gross Low Sustained Limit MW Output MVAR(Gross) at Defined Test: ☐ Coordinated Test ☐ Non-Coordinated Test Test Performed: ☐ Maximum Leading Reacti Location at which data observed (specify all that apply): ve Generator Terminals (preferred) ☐ Maximum Lagging Reacti - · · · · · · · · · · · · · · · · · · ·
+During a maximum Section 3.1.4.3 of these Operating Guides, the normally specified switchyard voltage and voltage control devices/units in so far as possible.
+Show leading reactive value as a shall tests

+VE LIMIT (CURL) CURVE: (1)

+Maximum Lagging Reactive at c MW(Gross) (1) current Gross Dependable MW OutputMVAR(Gross) at

+current Gross Low Sustained Limit MW OutputMVAR(Gross) at

+Maximum Leading Reactive at c current Gross Dependable MW Output MVAR(Gross) at

+MW (Gross) (1) Maximum Leading Reactive at c MW(Gross) (1) current Gross Low Sustained Limit MW Output MVAR(Gross) at

+Defined Test: ☐ Coordinated Test ☐ Non-Coordinated Test

+Test Performed: ☐ Maximum Leading Reactive Location at which data observed (specify all that apply): Generator Terminals (preferred)

+☐ Maximum Lagging Reactive -